Rosenverse

 Notable Quotes

-"We frame women as a minority, setting them up to be forgettable, dispensable, and ignorable."
+"Women are often treated as a minority, which sets them up to be forgettable, dispensable, and ignorable."

-"Safety is often taken for granted, leading to disengagement and diminished access to resources."
+"Safety is often forgotten because it’s taken for granted, but ignoring safety leads to disengagement and diminished access."

 2024 • DesignOps Summit 2024